NoRedInk/elm-style-guide/README.md

 Introduce `Flags.elm` (see below) and other submodules as necessary.

+### Anti-pattern

+Don't do: `Nri/Leaderboard/Main.elm` - the filename `Main.elm` is reserved for entrypoints under the `Page` namespace, so that we can run an automatic check during CI, which enforces the [stricter naming convention for modules under `Page`](./#examples-2).

 ## How to Structure Modules for A Page

 Our Elm apps generally take this form: